AI-Driven Remote Patient Monitoring App for Chronic Care Management

 Resident health monitoring documentation gaps create compliance and liability exposure

 Paper MAR sheets get missed entries and illegible initials.
 They're hard to audit.
 A missed medication that isn't documented creates a liability.
-According to CMS data reported by Skilled Nursing News (2024), the nursing home improper payment rate rose from 7.79% in 2022 to 17.2% in 2024, with documentation errors identified as the primary driver.
+In CMS's FY2024 improper payment data, the skilled nursing facility improper payment rate climbed to 17.2%, up from 13.76% a year earlier, with insufficient documentation the single largest cause (CMS FY2024 data, via Skilled Nursing News, 2025).
 Regulators expect electronic records that show who administered what, when, and that flag omissions in real time.
 The gap between what happened and what was recorded is where compliance risk lives.

 No family communication portal means coordinators absorb every anxiety call